-- Polyurethane foam in furniture, pillows, motor vehicle seats, and baby products, like car seats and changing table pads, especially if manufactured before 2006.
+- Polyurethane foam in furniture, pillows, motor vehicle seats, and baby products like changing table pads that were manufactured before 2006.

-- Some hard plastic casings for electronics, such as TVs and computers; some mattresses, upholstery fabric, draperies, wires, and cables, especially if manufactured before 2013.
+- Some hard plastic casings for electronics, such as TVs and computers, and some electrical wires and cables manufactured before 2013.

-- Some carpet padding made from recycled or scrap polyurethane foam.
+- Carpet padding made from recycled polyurethane foam.

 - Dust in homes, offices, and cars that contain products made with PBDEs.